microsoft/PartnerResources/_docs/Skilling/D365 Marketing Academy/Subpages/Segments.md

 showbreadcrumb: true
 ---

-# {{ page.title }}
+**# {{ page.title }}**

 **D365 Marketing in a Day - Working with Segments**

 Targeting the right audience is an essential task for Marketers.
-To build segments Marketers leverage a powerful, easy-to-use logic builder that doesn’t require specialized knowledge of complex data structures and logical operators.
+This video titled **Working with Segments** to build segments Marketers leverage a powerful, easy-to-use logic builder that doesn’t require specialized knowledge of complex data structures and logical operators.

 {% include series.md
     includetags="d365 marketing academy|academy content|segments"